Tropical cyclones in 1997: March

+During March, activity tends to be lower than in preceding months.
+In the Southern Hemisphere, the peak of the season has normally already passed, and the monsoon has begun to weaken, decreasing cyclonic activity, however, the month often sees more intense tropical cyclones than January or February.
+Meanwhile, in the Northern Hemisphere basins, sea surface temperatures are still far too low to normally support tropical cyclogenesis.
+The exception is the Western Pacific, which usually sees its first storm, often a weak depression, at some point between January and April.

 March was a well below-average month, featuring three systems.
 All of them have been named.
 The month began in the South Pacific Ocean with Cyclone Gavin, which recently affected the island nations of Tuvalu and Wallis and Futuna, killing 18 people.
 After Gavin dissipated, Cyclone Hina formed on 11 March, causing more than $15.2 million in damage and was indirectly responsible for one death as it affected Tuvalu, Wallis and Futuna, and Tonga.
 The worst impact of the system was recorded on Tongatapu and 'Eua, which are the southernmost islands of the Kingdom of Tonga.
 Cyclone Justin in the Australian region had a long and erratic track, causing widespread damage in Queensland and Papua New Guinea, killing 34 people in total.